Kbafia/codeExamples/README.md

 # codeExamples
-Examples of work I have done or questions that I have solved that I want to publicly share with others
+Hello and welcome to my repository.

+The purpose of the codeExamples repo is to demonstrate previous work that I have done, or technical questions that I have answered, that I would like to share with you.
+Many of these examples are either screening questions that were asked of me, or simple practice problems that I answered during my free time.
+Please note that due to the nature of these problems, they probably aren't the most efficient or eloquent coding examples, and I will do my best to annotate any improvements that could be made but weren't due to essence of time when solving the problems.

+The goal of sharing these examples is to demonstrate my technical skillset and eagerness to learn new technologies.
+If you have any qeustions or would like to get in touch with me, please feel free to contact me via email at konradbafia (at) gmail (dot) com.

+Thanks!
+-Konrad